Applies to: Catalog API

 include_deleted_objects

-filter totrue
+filter is set totrue

-returns deleted catalog objects.
-This endpoint doesn't support custom attribute filters.
+.
+However, it doesn't support custom attribute filters.